Organ donation: Distribution

 The United States has two agencies that govern organ procurement and distribution within the country.
-The United Network for Organ Sharing and the Organ Procurement and Transplant Network (OPTN) regulate Organ Procurement Organizations (OPO) with regard to procurement and distribution ethics and standards.
+The Organ Procurement and Transplant Network (OPTN), established under the National Organ Transplant Act of 1984 and managed by the United Network for Organ Sharing (UNOS), regulates Organ Procurement Organizations (OPO) with regard to procurement and distribution ethics and standards.
 OPOs are non-profit organizations charged with the evaluation, procurement and allocation of organs within their Designated Service Area (DSA).
 Once a donor has been evaluated and consent obtained, provisional allocation of organs commences.
-UNOS developed a computer program that automatically generates donor specific match lists for suitable recipients based on the criteria that the patient was listed with.
+UNOS developed a computer program that automatically generates donor-specific match lists for suitable recipients based on the criteria that the patient was listed with.
 OPO coordinators enter donor information into the program and run the respective lists.
 Organ offers to potential recipients are made to transplant centers to make them aware of a potential organ.
 The surgeon will evaluate the donor information and make a provisional determination of medical suitability to their recipient.
 Distribution varies slightly between different organs but is essentially very similar.
-When lists are generated many factors are taken into consideration; these factors include: distance of transplant center from the donor hospital, blood type, medical urgency, wait time, donor size and tissue typing.
-For heart recipients medical urgency is denoted by a recipients "Status" (Status 1A, 1B and status 2).
-Lungs are allocated based on a recipients Lung Allocation Score (LAS) that is determined based on the urgency of clinical need as well as the likelihood of benefit from the transplant.
+When lists are generated, many factors are taken into consideration; these factors include: distance of transplant center from the donor hospital, blood type, medical urgency, wait time, donor size, and tissue typing.
+For heart recipients, medical urgency is denoted by a recipient's "Status" (Status 1A, 1B, and status 2).
+Lungs are allocated based on a recipient's Lung Allocation Score (LAS) that is determined based on the urgency of clinical need as well as the likelihood of benefit from the transplant.
 Livers are allocated using both a status system and MELD/PELD score (Model for End-stage Liver Disease/Pediatric End-stage Liver Disease).
-Kidney and pancreas lists are based on location, blood type, Human Leukocyte Antigen (HLA) typing and wait time.
-When a recipient for a kidney or pancreas has no direct antibodies to the donor HLA the match is said to be a 0 ABDR mismatch or zero antigen mismatch.
-A zero mismatch organ has a low rate of rejection and allows a recipient to be on lower doses of immunosuppressive drugs.
-Since zero mismatches have such high graft survival these recipients are afforded priority regardless of location and wait time.
+Kidney and pancreas lists are based on location, blood type, Human Leukocyte Antigen (HLA) typing, and wait time.
+When a kidney or pancreas recipient has no direct antibodies against the donor HLA, the match is said to be a 0 ABDR mismatch or a 0 antigen mismatch.
+A zero-mismatch organ has a low rate of rejection and allows a recipient to be on lower doses of immunosuppressive drugs.
+Since zero mismatches have such high graft survival, these recipients are afforded priority regardless of location and wait time.
 UNOS has in place a "Payback" system to balance organs that are sent out of a DSA because of a zero mismatch.